Melania Trump’s Spokesperson Schooled Rudy Giuliani

-When asked Wednesday how First Lady Melania Trump felt about accusations that her husband, President Donald Trump, had an affair with adult film star Stormy Daniels, Rudy Giuliani said, “She believes her husband, and she knows it’s untrue” according to a report from CNN.
+When asked Wednesday how first lady Melania Trump felt about accusations that her husband, President Donald Trump, had an affair with adult film star Stormy Daniels, Rudy Giuliani said, “She believes her husband, and she knows it’s untrue,” according to a report from CNN.

 His remarks were made during an appearance at the Globes Capital Market Conference in Tel Aviv, Israel.
-Ms. Trump’s spokesperson, Stephanie Grisham, knew otherwise and set the record straight, saying, “I don’t believe Mrs. Trump has ever discussed her thoughts on anything with Mr. Giuliani.”
+Ms. Trump’s spokesperson, Stephanie Grisham, knew otherwise,and set the record straight.

+“I don’t believe Mrs. Trump has ever discussed her thoughts on anything with Mr. Giuliani.”

-Stormy Daniels’s real name is Stephanie Clifford.
+Stormy Daniels’ real name is Stephanie Clifford.
 Earlier this year, she came out with claims that she had a sexual affair with President Trump in 2006, about a year after he married Melania Trump.
 She has filed a lawsuit against Donald Trump and his attorney, Michael Cohen, for $130,000 to void a non-disclosure agreement related to that affair.
 She signed it weeks before the 2016 presidential election.
 She is also filing for defamation of character.

 Grisham not only denied that Melania Trump had told Giuliani that she believed her husband when he said he didn’t have an affair with Daniels, she went further and said that Melania had never spoken to Giuliani about her thoughts on anything.
-The First Lady has never spoken publicly about the Stormy Daniels story despite numerous requests from various media outlets for interviews or even just a comment.
+The first lady has never spoken publicly about the Stormy Daniels story, despite numerous requests from various media outlets for interviews or even just a comment.

 Informative meeting with @FEMA today.
 With the hurricane season is upon us, you can download the FEMA app https://t.co/GOa1yv41KH to start receiving alerts & safety reminders. pic.twitter.com/mdUMVo1JZq